List of Game of Thrones characters: Qarth

-A rich merchant "prince" of Qarth who vouches for Daenerys when she and her then-starving entourage wish to enter the city.
+A rich merchant "prince" of Qarth who vouches for Daenerys when she and her starving entourage wish to enter the city.
 He claims extremely humble background, having worked his way to wealth from nothing.
 He repeatedly asks Daenerys to marry him, but she refuses.
 Xaro eventually betrays Daenerys, allowing the warlocks to kidnap her dragons and kill several of her people, and crowns himself "King of Qarth" as part of a plan to render the city less isolationist.
 After Daenerys rescues her dragons and returns, she locks him alive in his vault, finding it to have been empty the whole time.